nick-lang/MVC-Crud/README.md

 Library is a basic Spring-MVC Crud app that stores book objects.
 Library uses HTML and CSS for presentation.
 A JSON is parsed to dynamically fetch cover images.

+This project was updated to persist data using mysql.

 This project can be found functioning at http://www.nicklang.io:8080/Bookmark/

 ##Future Features